GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/getstarted/index.md

 ## Add instruction {: #background }

 Although the extension has been installed, it has no instruction.
-Introduce a [background script][9] by creating a file titled `background.js`, and placing it inside the extension directory.
+Introduce a [background script][background] by creating a file titled `background.js`, and placing it inside the extension directory.